-Did you know that your Samsung Galaxy smartphone can save your life?
+Did you know that your iPod Touch can save your life?

-The secret is letting your phone do the talking for you in an emergency.
-And the way to do that is with iCE.
+The secret is letting your iPod do the talking for you in an emergency.
+And the way to do that, is with iCE.

 What is ICE?